Cheeseboro Canyon vs Chesebro Road in Agoura Hills

 PaloComadoSign.JPG

-Although you will encounter pretty significant hills in the Lang Ranch/Woodridge Open Space in Thousand Oaks, it is worth checking out with the kids for its wide open trails and interesting sandstone rock formations.
+Although the trails in the Lang Ranch/Woodridge Open Space in Thousand Oaks are NOT FLAT and indeed quite HILLY, they are worth checking out with the kids because they wide and have some interesting sandstone rock formations.
 If you are really strong, strollers are possible here, but do know that you will encounter some hills like the hill shown in the image below.

 This hill in the Lang Ranch/Woodridge Open Space at the Autumn Ridge Trail is a bit daunting but worth the climb.